Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

 \paragraph{Remarks.} The theorem provides a family of upper and lower bounds, one for each $\beta \in [0,1]$.
 As two examples, taking $\beta=1$ we obtain regret rate $\tilde{O}(\sqrt{T}/h)$ as listed in the third row of~\pref{tab:results}, while $\beta=\nicefrac{1}{2}$ yields $\tilde{O}(T^{2/3}/\sqrt{h})$.
 These bounds are incomparable in general and so the result establishes a Pareto frontier of exponent pairs.
 In the non-contextual setting, all pairs are optimal, and, in particular, the $\sqrt{\nicefrac{T}{h}}$ rate from~\pref{corr:stoch_ring_instance} is not achievable uniformly.
 More generally, the optimal uniformly-smoothed regret bounds are very different from those for a fixed bandwidth.

 Note that while $\beta$ is a parameter to the algorithm, it simply governs where on the Pareto frontier the algorithm lies, and is not based on any property of the problem.

-\paragraph{The algorithm.} The algorithm we use here is an instantiation of~\corral~\citep{agarwal2016corralling}, which can be used to run many sub-algorithms in parallel. \corral maintains a master distribution over sub-algorithms, and in each round it samples a sub-algorithm and chooses the action the sub-algorithm recommends. \corral sends an importance weighted loss (weighted by the master distribution) to all the subalgorithms and it updates the master distribution using online mirror descent with the log-barrier mirror map.
+\paragraph{The algorithm.} The algorithm\df{, \corralexpf, } is an instantiation of~\corral~\citep{agarwal2016corralling}, which can be used to run many sub-algorithms in parallel. \corral maintains a master distribution over sub-algorithms, and in each round it samples a sub-algorithm and chooses the action the sub-algorithm recommends. \corral sends an importance weighted loss (weighted by the master distribution) to all the sub-algorithms and it updates the master distribution using online mirror descent with the log-barrier mirror map.

-For the sub-algorithms we run many copies of our variant of \expfour that is modified slightly to achieve optimal non-adaptive smoothed regret (Recall the remark after~\pref{corr:stoch_ring_instance}).
-Each sub-algorithm instance operates with different bandwidth scales, and if run in isolation achieves the optimal non-adaptive smoothed regret for those bandwidths.
+For the sub-algorithms we use our variant of \expfour.
+Each sub-algorithm instance operates with a different bandwidth scale, and if run in isolation achieves the optimal non-adaptive smoothed regret for that bandwidth.
 Aggregating these sub-algorithms with \corral yields the uniformly-smoothed guarantee.
 Note that here and elsewhere, \corral results in a worse overall regret than the best individual sub-algorithm, but in our setting it nevertheless achieves all Pareto-optimal uniformly-smoothed guarantees.
+We describe \corralexpf formally in Section~\ref{sec:corralexpf-analysis}.